Ali-Mikael/Pen-testing/h4-cert.md

 We enable TLS decryption

-Let's browser to `mitmproxy.org` and see the results
+Let's browse to `mitmproxy.org` and see the results

 <img width="1911" height="1093" alt="2026-04-20-03:57:18" src="https://github.com/user-attachments/assets/816a0b1e-737e-440e-80fb-06a60e4e073c" />